 During an initial assessment, it is important that your Physiotherapist asks you detailed questions about your injury.
 They should ask questions about your health history, medical conditions, how you got injured, your level of pain, and your description of the pain.
 Once they understand the scope of your injury, they will test your range of motion, strength, and joint movement.
-A good physio will listen carefully and pay attention to every detail before deciding on a treatment plan.
+A good physiotherapist will listen carefully and pay attention to every detail before deciding on a treatment plan.

 #4 How can I achieve a desirable outcome from the treatment?

 Communicating effectively with your physiotherapist is imperative to managing expectations.
 Your rehabilitation goals should align with your physiotherapist’s treatment goals.
-It is important that you understand how long treatment will take, the commitment required, and what results you can expect to achieve from the recommended course of treatment.
+It is important that you understand how long treatment will take, the commitment required, and what results you can expect to achieve from the recommended course of action.

 #5 How many visits will I need?

 No two injuries are the same.
 The amount of time and number of sessions is customized by your physiotherapist.
 The goal of the physiotherapist should be to recommend a treatment plan that offers both the quickest and most effective recovery outcome.
 The therapist should tailor the plan to your lifestyle and pocketbook.

 #6 What are your clinic hours?

 Choose a clinic that has hours of operations that work well with your lifestyle.
 You shouldn’t have to take time off work and family life to make it to your treatment session.
 Many clinics offer flexible, extended evening and weekend hours.

 #7 What other services does your clinic offer?

 Maybe you are only interested in physiotherapy treatments.
 However, some services (massage, chiropractors, naturopaths) can also complement and be beneficial to your rehabilitation plan.
 There are many clinics that offer interdisciplinary care; the clinicians work together as a team providing integrated treatments that help you on your road to recovery.